 Before I go into the detail of it, I want to point out a theme that's been coming from those opposite.
 It's an ill-informed view that there have been no specific additional programs and funding attached to the policy and the legislation that we're doing.
 The member for Casey repeated this.
-I really urge the member for Casey not to take the talking points he's given but maybe do his own research so he can fact check.
+I really urge the member for Casey not to take the talking points he's given but maybe do his own research so he can fact check a few things.

 Jobs and Skills Australia will be an independent agency and it will be responsible for providing advice to government on our current, emerging and future labour market and workforce skills and the training needs that go with those skills.
 Here's where the collaboration comes in.
 It's working closely with state and territory governments, as well as industry, employers, unions and training providers, to ensure that there really is a shared understanding of what the key issues are.
 It's also tasked to look at the adequacy of the vocational educational system that we have in delivering those skills, making sure that training and job opportunities are available to all Australians, irrespective of their background.